-Steve has held several positions with the Texas Bamboo Society and is currently a member of the Board of Directors of the American Bamboo Society as the representative from the Texas Chapter.
+Steve has held several positions with the Texas Bamboo Society and has served as the Texas Bamboo Society Representative on the Board of Directors of the American Bamboo Society.
 For the past couple of years, he has been developing a morphological key to the Bambusa of the world.
 During that time, he has visited several herbariums (including the Missouri Botanical Garden and the Smithsonian National Museum of Natural History) to examine their bamboo collections.

 Steve also operates a small family-owned licensed nursery, BambooBend.com, specializing in ornamental and timber bamboos.
 His plant stock is eclectic and changes regularly and the current focus is on bamboos for landscaping, windbreaks, and screening.